-Ahold ups stakes in U.S. grocery war with mini-"robot supermarkets"
+Ahold ups stakes in U.S. grocery war with mini-'robot supermarkets'

-EINDHOVEN, Netherlands/NEW YORK (Reuters) - Grocery group Ahold Delhaize (AD.AS) will roll out small, automated warehouses to speed order picking and cut delivery times, Reuters has learned, as it revamps its ecommerce business in response to rising competition in a fast-growing sector.
+EINDHOVEN, Netherlands/NEW YORK (Reuters) - Grocery group Ahold Delhaize will roll out small, automated warehouses to speed order picking and cut delivery times, Reuters has learned, as it revamps its ecommerce business in response to rising competition in a fast-growing sector.

 At an investor event on Nov.
-13, the world’s eighth biggest food retailer is set to announce a partnership that will allow it to automate order collection at mini “robot supermarkets” attached to the stores of its U.S. chains like Stop & Shop.
+13, the world’s eighth biggest food retailer is set to showcase a partnership that will allow it to automate order collection at mini “robot supermarkets” attached to the stores of its U.S. chains like Stop & Shop.

 That marks a departure from its previous strategy of relying more on manual labor at bigger warehouses, or on a mixture of man and machine, to meet online food orders.